 The University's International Oversight Committee (IOC) maintains a Restricted Regions List indicating locations worldwide where approval is required for student, faculty and staff travel.
 No student, faculty or staff can be required to travel to a location on the Restricted Regions List.
 This list may include, but is not limited to, all countries with a current Travel Warning issued by the U.S. Department of State.

 The list is monitored regularly and updated by the IOC whenever specific conditions warrant.
-The Restricted Regions List is reviewed in its entirety by the IOC twice per semester during the academic year.
+The Restricted Regions List is reviewed quarterly by the IOC.
 Locations on the Restricted Regions List are evaluated for risk and assigned to a category as described below.

 Category 1 - Extreme Risk: All international locations with an International SOS Extreme Risk rating, regardless of U.S. Department of State Travel Warning.